attdevsupport/API-Platform/TL/Java/app1/README.txt

 For more information contact developer.support@att.com -->

-  AT&T API Samples - TL app 1
+  AT&T API Platform Samples - TL app 1
  ------------------------------

-This file describes how to set up, configure and run the Java Applications of the AT&T HTML5 Program sample applications.
+This file describes how to set-up, configure and run the Java Applications using AT&T API Platform services.
-It covers all steps required to register the application on DevConnect and, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.
+It covers all steps required to register the application, based on the generated API keys and secrets, create and run one's own full-fledged sample applications.

   1. Configuration